 I found myself late after getting lost in the internet while eating dinner alone in my room.
 When I arrived at Madyson’s work she was already sitting outside on the sidewalk.

 “Hey, sorry I am late!”
 I said

 “You’re not, I literally just sat down when you turned in.”
 I was relieved.
-Nashua wasn’t the worst city in the world but it certainly wasn’t the best either.
+This wasn’t the worst city in the world but it certainly wasn’t the best either.
 “Thank you, I can give you gas money.”

-“it’s cool, I don’t need your filthy Florida money.”
+“It’s cool, I don’t need your filthy Florida money.”
 I said smiling at her from the drivers seat and she smiled back.

-“Where you doing anything important?”
+“Were you doing anything important?”

 “Other than solving world hunger, not really.”